It is getting ever closer to that dreaded time of year… Christmas!

-For some of you, Christmas may be a much enjoyed time that you look forward to.
-I wish I could make that claim.
-Unfortunately, for many reasons, the festive season is one my least favourite times of the year.
+For some, Christmas is a much loved time.
+I wish I could make the same claim.
+For many reasons, the festive season is one my least favourite times of year.

-When I was a younger (child to mid-twenties), I used to love Christmas and everything it stood for.
-But as the years passed the month of December became harder and harder for me to cope with.
+When I was a younger (child to mid-twenties), I loved everything about Christmas.
+But as the years passed the month of December became harder for me to cope with.

-Without fail, every year, at the end of November or beginning of December, I would start to feel low.
-My energy dropped; I would feel like I was coming down with a bug, I would be tense or harassed and just feel plain awful.
-On around December 28th I would strangely go back to feeling better.
+Without fail, every year, at the end of November or beginning of December I would start to feel low and my energy dropped.
+I would feel as though I was coming down with a bug and would get tense or harassed.
+Then on or around December 28th I would strangely go back to feeling better.

 In my mind I would always find a reason: being extra busy at work, having a busy social life, eating unhealthily, drinking too much alcohol, not having enough sunlight, not doing enough exercise, etc…